appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The Notary Agent (NA) serves as the ecosystem’s registrar and transparency authority.
 It performs three critical functions:

+  1. Registration of Responsible Providers and Responsible Organizations that correspond to the traditional roles in accordance with a national or international numbering plans.
-	1. Registration of Claim Agents, ensuring each is uniquely identifiable and authorized to issue specific types of claims.
+	2. Registration of Claim Agents, ensuring each is uniquely identifiable and authorized to issue specific types of claims.
-	2. Operation of a Transparency Log, which issues cryptographic receipts to confirm and timestamp the existence of each claim.
+	3. Operation of a Transparency Log, which issues cryptographic receipts to confirm and timestamp the existence of each claim.

 Notarization can be privacy-preserving, where only cryptographic hashes of claims are logged, or fully transparent, allowing public visibility of claim contents to detect conflicts or impersonation attempts.
 This optional public disclosure enables monitoring of duplicate or unauthorized claims across the ecosystem.